AmDeep/DividendYield-BraveRepo/README.md

 # Determined Predictors

 ## Dividend yield and payout ratio
 The first step is to look at two key ratios: dividend yield and payout ratio.
 Dividend yield is the annual dividend per share divided by the current share price.
 It tells you how much income you can get from investing in a company.
 Payout ratio is the percentage of earnings that a company pays out as dividends.
 It tells you how sustainable and flexible the dividend policy is.
+It also indicates a company's level of maturity.
 You can compare these ratios across different companies and industries to find out which ones offer higher returns and lower risks.

 ## Dividend growth rate and consistency
 The second step is to look at how fast and how regularly a company increases its dividends.
 Dividend growth rate is the annual percentage change in dividend per share.
 It tells you how much the dividend income can grow over time.
 Consistency is the number of consecutive years that a company has maintained or raised its dividends.
 It tells you how reliable and stable the dividend policy is.
 You can use historical data and charts to track these metrics and identify patterns and trends.